 Cities play an indispensable role in any region’s economy, as the recent research by Robert Lucas (Chicago) has emphasized.
 Cities match capital with talent.
 They attract capital and bring people of diverse backgrounds and talents together to form productive partnerships.
 Cities motivate people from nearby areas to learn new skills and to invest more in the education and health of their children.

 If a region lacks major cosmopolitan cities, then capital and talent are matched much less efficiently.
 If people do not expect that their talent will be rewarded because of this mismatch, they have lower interest in investing in themselves and their children.
 The mismatch creates a vicious circle of low human capital and low growth.
+Such vicious circle where people don’t have hope for a better future, creates a fervent ground for anti-social behavior, like lynching and vigilantism.
 The Hindi heartland needs a few major cities, to get out of this vicious circle.

 When discussing Indian economic growth, much emphasis is given to India’s central government.
 India’s central government located in New Delhi plays a very important role in pushing for the much-needed reforms, which can make the match between capital and talent more efficient.
 But India’s state governments are key players in shaping the direction of India’s regional development.
 If India’s Hindi heartland is to grow, it needs state governments that emphasize the importance of large and COSMOPOLITAN cities in economic growth.